Robert Clary (Courtesy The Clinton Herald)

 He served as a Specialist 3rd Class with the US Army during the Korean Conflict.

 He married Doris Isabelle Luce on Nov.
-26, 1955, and couple had six children: Robert, Shawn, Bryan, Stephen, Connie, and Cindy.
+26, 1955, and couple had six children: Robert, Shawn, Bryan, Stephen, Cindy, and Rose.
 The couple divorced in 1967.

 Clary later remarried, but he and his second wife, Sandra, divorced in April 1982.
 He maintained amicable relationships with both ex-wives.